jeff8384/AgentLaboratory/README.md

 ### 👾 Currently supported models

+* **Local**: llama-3.1-8b (set `LLAMA_31_8B_PATH` to the directory containing the model to run fully offline)
 * **OpenAI**: o1, o1-preview, o1-mini, gpt-4o, o3-mini
 * **DeepSeek**: deepseek-chat (deepseek-v3)

 To select a specific llm set the flag `--llm-backend="llm_model"` for example `--llm-backend="gpt-4o"` or `--llm-backend="deepseek-chat"`.
 Please feel free to add a PR supporting new models according to your need!
+If no API key is provided, Agent Laboratory will attempt to use the local Llama model.

 ## 🖥️ Installation